mittinatten/freesasa/doc/doxy_main.md

     $ freesasa --residue-file=1ubq.seq --residue-type-file=1ubq.res --B-value-file=1ubq.b 1ubq.pdb

+@section Chain-groups Treating chains separately

+Calculating the SASA of a given chain or group of chains separately from the rest of the structure, can be useful for measuring how buried a chain is in a given structure.
+The option `--chain-groups` can be used to do such a separate calculation, calling

+    $ freesasa --chain-groups="ABCD+XY" 3wbm.pdb

+produces the regular output for the structure 3WBM, but in addition it runs a separate calculation for the chains A, B, C and D as though X and Y aren't in the structure, and vice versa.
+These two calculations plus the regular one are output sequentially, separated by a line of '#'-signs.

 @section CLI-select Selecting groups of atoms

 The option `--select` can be used to define groups of atoms whose